 The hi-hat is a crucial part of any drum kit and choosing a quality hi-hat stand is essential to get the most from your drum kit.
 Aside from providing you stability, the stand is also crucial in extracting the best tone from your hi-hat.
 You should be able to have a great playing experience without worrying about stability.
-The 10 hi hat stands listed below are the best in the market and give you the modern drumming hardware you need.
+The 9 best hi hat stands listed below are top rated in the market and give you the modern drumming hardware you need.

 DW is known for high quality and this hi-hat delivers that through an immense array of innovative features.
 It has a unibody folding footboard that greatly saves space when packed and a unique bearing link connector that ensures you get a precise response from the pedal.
 The pedal will be able to transfer all the nuances of your playing to the hi-hat.

 This hi-hat is great to play with and feels extremely sturdy.
 The stand doesn’t wobble due to its substantial floorboard and baseplate.
 You need not worry about it toppling or tipping over.
 To get the best out of it, you must use it with a drum rug.
 You might wanna avoid using it on a hardwood floor as the stand could damage it.

 You will find the drums easy folding up procedure to be quite beneficial if you gig a lot.
 However, if you do not gig you will be able to screw the foot pedal down to fix it more permanently.